Federal Contractor and Subcontractor Labor Reporting Under the Vietnam Era Veterans Readjustment Assistance Act

-Accurate and timely reporting, as well as record keeping is critical to stellar contract administration.
-A contractor’s affirmative action obligations in the hiring and retention of Veterans is subject to audit by the U.S. Department of Labor’s Office of Federal Contractor Compliance Programs (OFCCP).
+Accurate and timely reporting, as well as record keeping, is critical to stellar contract administration.
+A contractor’s affirmative action obligations in the hiring and retention of Veterans are subject to audit by the U.S. Department of Labor’s Office of Federal Contractor Compliance Programs (OFCCP).

 Just in time for the annual VEVRAA reporting, Centre’s 90-minute VETS-4212 Reporting webinar will introduce VEVRAA, FAR Clause 52.222-37, to participants and teach them how to successfully prepare and submit a VETS-4212 Report to the Veterans Employment Training Service at the U.S. Department of Labor.

 - The iterative requirements of FAR Clause 52.222-37

 - The steps necessary to take to prepare for VETS-4212 Report preparation

 - When, where, and how to submit a VETS-4212 Report

 - How to request an extension for submission, if necessary